storj/docs/app/(docs)/object-mount/linux/getting-started/posix-options/page.md

   - Use “POSIX File Access” if you are moving workflows from POSIX to object storage, such as workloads that were previously run on AWS EC2 with EFS.

     **Note:** Object Mount does not currently support POSIX ACLs or extended attributes in cloud object storage.
-Contact 🌐 [Storj Support](https://supportdcs.storj.io/hc/en-us) if you need these features.
+Contact the 🌐 [Storj Support](https://supportdcs.storj.io/hc/en-us) team if you need assistance in providing these features.

 **How to enable:**

 There are two main ways to enable “POSIX File Access”:

-  - If the object storage provider supports setting **tags** at the bucket level, then you can enable POSIX File Access mode for all users using the command `cuno creds setposix s3://your_bucket_name true` from a command line/shell interface.
+  - If the object storage provider supports setting **tags** at the bucket level, then you can enable POSIX File Access mode for _all users_ using the command `cuno creds setposix s3://your_bucket_name true` from a command line/shell interface.
 This will affect _everyone_ using the bucket and will force all Object Mount users of that bucket into POSIX File Access mode.

-  - Otherwise, to enable POSIX File Access on an individual workstation you can set a local environment variable.
+  - Otherwise, to enable POSIX File Access on an _individual workstation-basis_ you can set a local environment variable.
 Enter `export CUNO_POSIX=1` from a command line/shell interface.
 This setting is valid per-session.

 <!-- VALIDATE THE ABOVE "PER SESSION" NOTE -->